Dental Care for Dogs: Caring for Puppy, Adult and Senior Dogs Teeth

 Cleaning your dog’s teeth – Now your dog has moved into their adult phase it’s even more important to brush their teeth.
 You should ideally be looking to brush your dog’s teeth every day, but even doing it twice a week will make a difference.
 When cleaning your dog’s teeth you should try and make sure the brush is at a 45° angle.
 Read more about cleaning their teeth here.

-Water additives – Water additives are a relatively new invention that help to keep your dog’s mouth clean and their breath fresh.
+Water additives – Water additives are a relatively new addition to canine dental care that help to keep your dog’s mouth clean and their breath fresh.
 Whilst these additives are a great way to help improve a dog’s dental health, if you choose to use them they should be used in conjunction with brushing and daily chew sticks.
 Ask your vet for more information.

 It’s extra important to make sure your elderly dog’s teeth and gums are healthy and strong.
 This is because elderly dogs are at a much higher risk of having gum conditions than younger dogs.